Everything You Need to Know About Choosing the Best Wood for Smoking Sausage

 Conclusion

-Out of all the types of wood mentioned in this article, hickory and cherry are the two safest bets for beginners in smoking sausage.
+Out of all the types of wood mentioned in this post, hickory and cherry are the two safest bets for beginners in smoking sausage.

-Oak can also be added to the list of go-to smoking woods for novices.
+Oak can also be added to the list of best smoking wood for novices.

-You can also experiment by mixing and matching different types of wood to find the perfect combination that your taste buds will enjoy.
+You can also experiment by mixing and matching different types of wood to find the perfect combination.

-In general, it’s advisable to stick to hardwood or medium hardwood and avoid softwood.
+In general, it’s advisable to stick to hardwoods or medium hardwoods and avoid softwood.
 Ultimately, the choice of wood comes down to personal preference.